Indiana Farm Bureau Insurance inside story blog logoIndiana Farm Bureau Insurance Inside Story Blog Logo

 What can I make on the grill?

 Next, it’s time to focus on the food!
 If you are planning on cooking any meat on the grill, Food Safety.gov states that most food poisoning occurs from undercooked food.
-This means that it is in your best interest to use a food thermometer to ensure your meat is thoroughly cooked: Beef and other red meats – 145-160°F and chicken – 165°F.
+This means that it is in your best interest to use a food thermometer to ensure your meat is thoroughly cooked: Beef and other red meats should be 145-160°F and chicken should be at least 165°F.

 This grill season try something new and try grilled watermelon.
 Not only is watermelon a good source of vitamin C and potassium, but it can be a complimentary dish to any main course during a cookout.
 When you grill watermelon, it will caramelize the fruit’s sweetness and give the melon a unique smokey flavor.